Myc123abc/arch/arch.md

 t               // change type of partition
 Enter or other  // select the parition above you create 23              // type change to Linux root (x86_64)
                 // if use other architecture, type L to find which you need
+                // if BIOS, type 83 for linux

 p               // check partition, if have mistake, type q quit and operate again